Fame (1982 TV series): Production

 Also, two new characters were introduced in the TV series: cello player Julie Miller (Lori Singer), and actor-comedian Danny Amatullo (whose last name is named after the associate producer, Tony Amatullo) played by Carlo Imperato.

 Ira Steven Behr wrote 12 episodes of the series.
 He recalled: "I did three years on Fame, which was a lot of fun and was also in syndication.
 We had no one looking over our shoulder.
-We got to do some wonderfully bizarre things on the show, and the only time they gave us any trouble was the last show I was going to write after I knew we were cancelled.
-It was going to be Road Warrior meets Fame.
-It was a show that takes place in the future, and you could only sing for the state.
-It was a fascist society, and we were going to have motorcycles going through the school and have Iggy Pop as the guest star.
-It was great, and I was in the midst of writing the episode when somehow MGM read somewhere that we planned to burn down the sets, which was a lie.
-We were going to trash them a bit, but it wasn't the last episode.
-We had one more after that, and they stopped me from writing it."
+We got to do some wonderfully bizarre things on the show..."

 Following its cancellation, two versions of the series were syndicated in reruns: the original hour-long episodes, which usually contained a primary plot, a subplot, and two or more musical numbers; and a second version, stripped of the musical numbers and the subplot and reduced to 30 minutes in length.

 The show's theme song was a pop hit for singer Irene Cara, having been featured in the motion picture.
 A re-recorded version of the theme, using similar instrumentation to the 1980 track, was used in the TV series and sung by co-star Erica Gimpel, who played Coco Hernandez.

 Although Gimpel left the series midway through the third season (after the show moved from NBC to first-run syndication in 1983), her opening vocals were still heard on the show for two more seasons.
 An updated version of the song, featuring a modern, synthesized hard-rock flavor, was introduced in the fall of 1985 and performed by new cast member Loretta Chandler (Dusty).
 This version ran for the final two seasons of Fame.

-"I Still Believe In Me", from an episode of the series titled "Passing Grade", was nominated for an Emmy Award for Best Original Song.
+"I Still Believe in Me", from an episode of the series titled "Passing Grade", was nominated for an Emmy Award for Best Original Song.
 It was performed by Erica Gimpel and Debbie Allen, and co-written by Gary Portnoy, who went on to co-write and sing the theme from Cheers.
 In the United Kingdom, two singles credited to The Kids from "Fame", "Hi-Fidelity" and "Starmaker", peaked within the top ten of the UK Singles Chart.

 The arts-focused cable network Ovation began airing reruns of Fame in 2011 for a period.